Florida Perinatal Quality Collaborative

 Major perinatal indicators are those indicators endorsed or recognized by national and other quality improvement efforts including the National Quality Forum (NQF), Vermont Oxford Network (VON), Leapfrog, Alliance for Innovation on Maternal Health (AIM), the Center for Medicare and Medicaid Services (CMS), and the Agency for Healthcare Research and Quality (AHRQ).

 All delivery hospitals in the state of Florida are encouraged to apply whether actively participating in the FPQC or not, and whether a well-established quality improvement program or a beginner.
-The hospital award recipient must be able to send representatives to attend the FPQC annual conference to accept the award in person in April 2020.
+The hospital award recipient must be able to send representatives to attend the FPQC annual conference to accept the award in person.

 If you submitted an application for the Curran Award in the previous year and were not awarded, you may re-submit your project as long as it fits within the time frame described below.
 One member of the team that wins the Curran Award will be asked to serve on the Curran Award committee.